ZeroniaServer/RocketRidersWiki/index.markdown

 # To modify the layout, see https://jekyllrb.com/docs/themes/#overriding-theme-defaults

 layout: home
+nav_order: 0
 ---
 # 🚀 **Welcome To The RocketRiders Wiki!** 🚀

-Rocket Riders is a reimagination of Sethbling and Cubehamster's Missile Wars (2014), featuring all new missiles, utility items, custom achievements, challenging gamemodes and modifiers, and tons more ways to customize your gameplay!
+Rocket Riders is a reimagination of Sethbling and Cubehamster's *Missile Wars* (2014), featuring all new missiles, utility items, custom achievements, challenging gamemodes and modifiers, and tons more ways to customize your gameplay!

 This is a comprehensive resource for official information about all of the content Rocket Riders has to offer.